Frequently Asked Questions

 Every child develops at their own pace, but if you have concerns about your child’s speech, language, or communication skills, it’s always best to seek support early.
 Some signs that your child may benefit from speech therapy include:

-If you’re unsure, I’d be happy to discuss your concerns and guide you on the next steps.
+If you’re unsure, contact More to Say to discuss your concerns and guide you on the next steps.

 What age should my child start speech therapy?

-Speech therapy can start as early as infancy, especially for children with feeding challenges or diagnosed conditions that may impact communication.
+Speech therapy can start as early as infancy, especially for children with feeding challenges or diagnosed conditions that may impact communication such as Autism, ADHD, Global Developmental Delay among others.
 Early intervention is key and there’s no such thing as too early for therapy.
 Therapy looks different at each age because we meet the child where they are at developmentally.

 Mobile Therapy Questions